freqtrade/freqtrade/docs/backtesting.md

 ### Sell reasons table

 The 2nd table contains a recap of sell reasons.
-This table can tell you which area needs some additional work (i.e. all `sell_signal` trades are losses, so we should disable the sell-signal or work on improving that).
+This table can tell you which area needs some additional work (e,g. all or many of the `sell_signal` trades are losses, so we should disable the sell-signal or work on improving that).

 ### Left open trades table

-The 3rd table contains all trades the bot had to `forcesell` at the end of the backtest period to present a full picture.
+The 3rd table contains all trades the bot had to `forcesell` at the end of the backtesting period to present you the full picture.
 This is necessary to simulate realistic behaviour, since the backtest period has to end at some point, while realistically, you could leave the bot running forever.
-These trades are also included in the first table, but are extracted separately for clarity.
+These trades are also included in the first table, but are also shown separately in this table for clarity.

 ### Summary metrics

 The last element of the backtest report is the summary metrics table.
-It contains some useful key metrics about your strategy.
+It contains some useful key metrics about performance of your strategy on backtesting data.

 ```
 =============== SUMMARY METRICS ===============